td-kwj-zp2023/webgpu-msm-twisted-edwards/docs/docs.md

 B1 + B0
 ```

+Our implementation of `pBucketPointsReduction` had to be split into 2 GPU shaders because a single shader that contained multiple elliptic curve addition calls, as well as a call to a elliptic curve scalar multiplication function, failed to run on Apple M1, M2, and M3 machines.
+When we split it into 2 shaders, however, it worked on these machines.

 The output points are then read from the GPU and summed in the CPU.
 This is extremely fast (double-digit milliseconds) as the number of points to sum (the number of subtasks multiplied by the number of threads) is relatively small.

 ### Result aggregation